Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

-Emicizumab is a bsAb that can bind to both the coagulation factor, namely factor IX and factor X, facilitating the cascade reaction by mediating the activation of factor X. Factor X is normally activated by coagulation factor VIII which is deficient in haemophilia A patients.
+Emicizumab is a bsAb that can bind to both the coagulation factor, namely factor IX and factor X, facilitating the cascade reaction by mediating the activation of factor X. Factor X is normally activated by coagulation factor VIII which is deficient in hemophilia A patients.

 2. Targeted apoptosis